appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-deploying-and-executing-processfloww.md

 ﻿---
-title: "Deploying, Executing & Undeploying ProcessFlow"
+title: "Deploy, Execute & Undeploy"
 toc: true
 tag: developers
 category: "Processflow"
 menus:
-    processflow:
+   quickstartprocessflow:
-        title: "Deploying, Executing & Undeploying ProcessFlow"
+        title: "Deploy, Execute & Undeploy"
-        weight: 6
+        weight: 5
         icon: fa fa-file-word-o
-        identifier: deployingprocessflow
+        identifier: deployprocessflow
 ---

-Created/Edited Process Flows needs to be deployed to the environment in order to execute the integration process.
+Created or Edited Process Flows needs to be deployed to the environment in order to execute the integration process.
 Users, now need not have to update configuration every time for deploying every change made in the process flows.
 `DEPLOY` button enables the user to automatically deploy the changes in the environment as well as assign the credential for the applications that is used in the Process Flows.